riverans/activitystreams/demo/README.md

 Usage
 =====
 This file is meant to be served by a web server, not Sails.js.
-Use a program like MAMP/XAMP, move the file to the htdocs directory and start that server.
+Use a program like MAMP/XAMP, and symlink the html file to the htdocs directory and start that server.
 The server should be able to serve pages at http://localhost.nationalgeographic.com.
 Use whatever available port you want.

 A local instance of MMDB is also required for signing in and favoriting an image.
 Clone the MMDB